denten-books/plain-text/2-device.md

 > from that in which the hand can be said to be the agent in writing [@wittgenstein_blue_1965, 6-7].

-Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists somewhere in the mind.
-Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing, to check whether mental states could correspond in some way to the inscription.
-Both phenomena, brain- and paper- bound, express thought.
-Yet neither makes sense in isolation.
+Wittgenstein explains that when we see a sentence on paper we assume that some structure analogous to that sentence exists in the mind.
+Perhaps, he speculates, we could even observe the brain directly, in the process of writing, to check whether mental states correspond to the inscription, as a sort of a linguistic Magnetic Resonance Imaging (MRI) machine.
+Both thought structures, mental and written, embody thought.
+Yet neither exists in isolation.

 Rather, we are witnessing the workings of a metaphor: the transference of properties between two distinct locations, one in the head and one on paper.
 Neither physical nor mental descriptions of these processes alone are sufficient for Wittgenstein to locate cognition.
 The subject escapes depending on our point of view.
 When the hand writes, it is the brain that thinks.
 But when the hand thinks, it is the brain that writes.
-One must understand both sides of the equation.
-Meaning in that sense lies in the transition from hand to head and from mind to paper.
-"Where does thinking take place?" he asks.
-It takes place "on paper, in our head, in the mind."
-Crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
-Thought is rather distributed throughout the body and among the its extensions.
-We think by the pen, hand, mouth, and sign.
+Meaning thus lies in the transition from hand to head and from mind to paper.
+We might state that thinking takes place "on paper, in our head, in the mind," but crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
+Thought is rather distributed throughout the body and among its extensions.
+We think by the sign, hand, and pen.

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
-The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
+The challenge, as he explains it, is not one of finding a machine that can do the job---of manipulating signs, for example.
 It lies in the ability of the machine to enact both sides of the metaphoric equation.
 "Doing the job," the manipulation of external signs, must correspond to something else.
-Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein suggests, resides simply in this analogy between something (symbol) and something else (physical state of a system).
+Severed from an analogical structure, the "blind" manipulation of signs is a meaningless activity.
+Meaning, Wittgenstein suggests, resides precisely in the metaphorical transference between something (symbol) and something else (physical state of a system).
 The question then can be better rephrased as "can a machine have private mental states?"
 Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
 If we believe machines to be capable of having internal private states, we can then imagine something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
-We return to the sense of accord, however vague, between the internal and external.
+We return to the sense of accord between the internal and external.

-Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study what is meant by "reading," he suggests early on.
-By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
-Reading once again is "mechanical" reading, without a sense of "understanding" or interpretation.
-What happens when a child reads a newspaper, for example?, Wittgenstein asks echoing Kuhlman and Descartes.
-The child's eyes "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
+Wittgenstein takes up the question of reading and interpretation again in his *Brown Notebook.* He defines reading as the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
+Reading, for him, is a mechanical task devoid of understanding.
+What happens when a child reads a newspaper?
+Wittgenstein asks, echoing Kuhlman and Descartes.
+The child's eyes, he answers, "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
 He reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading.
 Another hypothetical child merely pretends to read.
 She guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
-Would any of these hypothetical scenarios rise to our understanding of what reading should entail?
+Would any of these hypothetical scenarios rise to our conventional understanding of reading?

-Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
-He gives also the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of a man who fakes reading Cyrillic by memorizing the lines phonetically.
+Wittgenstein continues to complicate such edge cases.
+He gives the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of a man who fakes reading Cyrillic by memorizing the lines phonetically.
 He talks of machines too, which produce random sounds that occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
 To read, the reader must do more than go through the motions of reading.
 Outward signs of reading are insufficient to indicate comprehension.
 The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental representations.

 We are tempted then to privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
-However, no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein writes [@wittgenstein_blue_1965, 120].
+However, no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein argues [@wittgenstein_blue_1965, 120].
 We can only intuit the reader's private experience of reading.
 Absent first-hand access to private mental states of another, a reading pupil must convince his teacher that the scanned sign had the intended effect through language.
 This requires even more